- Located in North Park, 13 miles north of Pittsburgh

 The North Park Freeride (NPFR) Area is a unique outdoor freeride and skills area.
 NPFR consists of the Dr J Freeride Trail and the Freeride Skills Park.

 The Dr J Freeride Trail is an advanced trail for intermediate level freeride enthusiasts.
 The trail is fast and flowy with elevated wooden bridges, drop-off features, jumps, banked turns, a rock garden and skinny wooden bridge features.

 - Freeride Skills Park

-The new Freeride Skills Park was installed by a dedicated group of volunteers during 2011.
-The purpose of the Skills Park is to help beginner freeriders increase their skill levels to be able to ride the Dr J Trail.
+The Skills Park was built to help beginner freeriders increase their skill levels to be able to ride the Dr J Trail.
 The Skills Area offers four short trails with features of progressive difficulty for beginners to "session" and refine skills.
-There is a line with drops, a line with skinnies, and a beginner jump line.
-An advanced jump line is currently under construction.
+There is a line with drops, a line with skinnies, a beginner jump line and an expert jump line.
 All lines flow to the bottom of the Skills Area and where there is a return trail to get to the top.

 The NPFR Area is located next to Sharon Shelter (Pie Traynor Field Area), near North Park Pool.
-Note: The Freeride Trail and the Skills Park are closed in the Spring until April or May to repair Spring thaw damage and permit mud to dry out.
-Please check the PTAG website and our Facbook group in the Spring for opening date infomrmation.
+Note: The Freeride Trail and the Skills Park are closed from Decemeber until April or May to repair Spring thaw damage and permit mud to dry out.
+Please do not ride the NPFR during these months as the dirtwork is muddy and riding when muddy causes damage to the dirtwork.
+Check the PTAG website and our Facbook group in the Spring for opening date information.
 We also post workday information to the PTAG website and our Facbook group, Pittsburgh Freeride.